ikhebgeenaccount/Excel-Match-History-Analyzer/README.md

   - Added damage percentage dealt to champions from total team damage
   - Added cs differences at 10, 20, 30 min
   - Added cs/min for time intervals 0 - 10, 10 - 20, 20 - 30
+  - Added filters in the match history overview
 - v1.3:
   - Added support for EUNE
   - Fixed bug with summoner names that contained spaces